partrickJhonson/beef/Configuration.md

 ``
 beef/config.yaml.beef.extensions.metasploit
 ``
- by making it true not false,
+by changing the value to true.
 ```
 extension:
        admin_ui: